 To quote Mr. Arnaz during the final months of his life:

 “‘I Love Lucy’ was never just a title.”

 Following their divorce, Lucille Ball and Desi Arnaz spoke on the phone to each other nearly every day for the rest of their lives.
-According to their daughter, Lucie Arnaz, Lucy was the last person Desi Arnaz ever spoke to when the former couple conversed by phone while he laid on his death bed.
+According to their daughter, Lucie Arnaz, Lucy was the last person Desi Arnaz spoke to when the former couple conversed by phone while he lay on his death bed.
 Pictured above, the formerly married Ricardos/Arnazes give each other a love peck just a few months before Desi’s death in 1986.